 The environmental cost of landfilling or incinerating all of that valuable plastic has been widely discussed, but one element which has received less attention is the loss of valuable coffee grounds, which if collected, could create millions of tons of nutrient rich compost.
 Rich in nitrogen (energy used by bacteria to break down food waste), coffee grounds are a valuable addition to a compost pile and can even be added directly to indoor plants and gardens, if done properly.

-In 2013, roughly 10 billion individual K-Cup packs were sold.
+Back in 2013, roughly 10 billion individual K-Cup packs were sold.
 At about 2 tablespoons of ground coffee per K-Cup, we’re talking about 20 billion tablespoons, or over 67 million gallons of waste coffee grounds every year!
 Yikes.
 That’s a lot of waste and a lot of valuable compost.

 Fortunately, more and more sustainable alternatives have been popping up on the market that allow you to keep using your single-serve system (and enjoying that hot cup of coffee when you want it) while reducing plastic waste and capturing the used coffee grounds for compost.
 Some of these ideas will likely even save you money considering that the most conservative estimates out there show that K-Cup coffee costs two to five times as much as regular drip coffee.

 Here are five greener single-serve alternatives worth checking out.